patogallardo/blog/_posts/2023-09-27-on-the-curious_resemblance-between-coal-fly-ash-and-'interstellar'-spherules.md

 >dusts are similar in particle size and appearance. nickel is reported
 >as present in meteoritic dust; it is absent in fly ash."

 L23 however shows a very low concentration of nickel in the BeLaU samples.
 As low as 0.02%, or 198ppm.
-How does this compare to nickel in ash from coal?.
+How does this compare to nickel in ash from coal?
 I am glad you asked.
 In the histogram below I estimate the content in ash of nickel, by using the content in coal and using the fraction that becomes ash.
 It can be noted that, again, the nickel concentration is in the same range as coal ash.

 ![Concentration of nickel in ash from coal and measured nickel concentration in L23 [7].](/blog/assets/Ni_conc_COALQUAL.png)